capyloon/nutria/README.md

     dev                 Desktop: runs without packaging apps
-    help                Print this message or the help of the given subcommand(s) install             Desktop: package the apps into a given directory prod                Desktop: runs with packaged apps
+    help                Print this message or the help of the given subcommand(s) install             Desktop: package the apps into a given directory new-app             Creates a new app based on a scaffolding template prod                Desktop: runs with packaged apps
     push                Gonk: push the packaged apps to the device push-b2g            Gonk: push Gecko to the device